2022 Pennsylvania gubernatorial election: Campaign

-Attorney General Josh Shapiro ran a progressive campaign emphasized on protecting abortion rights, voter rights, and raising the state's minimum wage to $15 an hour.
-On criminal justice issues, Shapiro promised to sign a bill abolishing the death penalty (after previously supporting it), but has also faced criticism from some left-wing voters for adopting a "tough on crime" image.
+Attorney General Josh Shapiro ran a progressive campaign emphasizing protecting abortion rights, voter rights, and raising the state's minimum wage to $15 an hour.
+On criminal justice issues, Shapiro promised to sign a bill abolishing the death penalty having previously supported it, but also faced criticism from some left-wing voters for adopting a "tough on crime" image.
 In addition, he has openly feuded with Philadelphia District Attorney Larry Krasner.

-State Senator Doug Mastriano positioned himself as a staunch ally of former President Donald Trump, promoting conspiracy theories about the 2020 election, defense of Confederate monuments, arming school teachers with firearms, and to disobey COVID-19 safety protocols.
-Mastriano also drew accusations of antisemitism and for using anti-semitic dogwhistles against Shapiro (who is Jewish).
-One of Mastriano's most vocal supporters was Andrew Torba, the CEO of far-right social media website Gab, which was the same website where the perpetrator of the Tree of Life Synagogue shooting posted before committing the massacre.
-Torba donated $500 to the Mastriano campaign, and Mastriano himself told the Gab founder in an interview, "Thank god for what you've done."
+State Senator Doug Mastriano positioned himself as a staunch ally of former president Donald Trump, promoting conspiracy theories about the 2020 election, defense of Confederate monuments, arming school teachers with firearms, and disobeying COVID-19 safety protocols.
+Mastriano also drew accusations of antisemitism for using anti-semitic dogwhistles against Shapiro.
+One of Mastriano's most vocal supporters was Andrew Torba, the CEO of far-right social media website Gab, a website on which the perpetrator of the Tree of Life Synagogue shooting posted before committing the massacre.
+Torba donated $500 to the Mastriano campaign, and Mastriano himself told the Gab founder in an interview, "Thank God for what you've done."

 No debate was held during the general election, as Shapiro and Mastriano were unable to come to an agreement on how to debate.
 In addition, Mastriano did not release his first general election ads until October, while the more well-funded Shapiro had already spent $18.6 million in television broadcasting by that time.
 These factors, combined with Mastriano's refusal to talk to major media outlets and decision to ban journalists from campaign rallies, severely limited his voter outreach.